These gluten-free brown sugar shortbread cookies are buttery with a hint of caramel and cinnamon for an easy treat that everyone will love.

 These slightly sweet, flourless shortbread cookies use only 4 ingredients and come together in just 15 minutes.
 Eat them warm or cool, as is, or cut them into shapes and dust with sprinkles or powdered sugar for holiday baking fun.

-NOTE: You must use almond flour – not almond meal – for this recipe to work.
+You must use almond flour – not almond meal – for this recipe to work.
 Almond meal is too coarse to hold the cookies together.
-Here’s the easy recipe for you to try.

 - 1 cup almond flour

-- 1 tsp cinnamon sugar (optional for garnish)
+- 1 teaspoon cinnamon sugar (optional for garnish)